 Stories stick.
 Why?
-Because, as Lisa Cron writes, our brains are wired for story All those little neurotransmitters darting around see a good plot line and drop everything to latch on.
+Because our brains are wired for story.
+All those little neurotransmitters darting around see a good plot line and drop everything to listen.

-Give ‘em something to latch onto by weaving micro story elements into your elevator pitch.
-Like how Adrienne mentioned buying her first camera for $50 on Craigslist, alluding to a story of thrifty creative entrepreneurship.
+Give ‘em something to remember by weaving micro story elements into your elevator pitch.
+Like how Adrienne mentioned buying her first camera for $50, alluding to a story of thrifty creative entrepreneurship.

 Growing up, I had the worst stage fright.
 My mom always said: “just picture the audience in their underwear, honey.”

 So, I did.
-And I played the best Extra Villager #2 Baymonte Elementary had ever seen.
+And I played the best Villager #2 Baymonte Elementary had ever seen.

 When you whip out your elevator pitch, don’t picture your audience in their knickers (or do, whatever works for you).
-Just imagine you’re speaking to one person: your ideal client or customer.
-Show you get them.
-Don’t worry about everyone else.
+But do imagine speaking to just one person: your ideal client or customer.
+Let them know you get it.
+Focus on them alone.

-Visual language has a similar effect as storytelling.
+Visual language has a similar effect to storytelling.
 It tickles memory sensors and creates magnetic connections.

 Facts, on the other hand, establish authority.
 They queue your listeners into your qualifications and support your claims.

 Visual language gets attention.
 It’s tangible and approachable, like a porch swing on a breezy summer afternoon (see what I did there?).
-Facts are the beams that support the swing: when installed properly, they build trust and confidence and allow the user to relax.
+Facts are the beams that support the swing: when installed properly, they build trust and confidence.

-4. Position yourself (or your product) as the solution to a problem
+Position your talent as the solution to their problem

 This goes back to your target audience.
 Before you pitch them on anything, know who they are and what struggles they face.
 Then, show them the solution they’ve been looking for.